Make a Scene: Background

 Make a Scene originated from recording sessions for a planned Greatest Hits compilation, which was proposed for release in Autumn 2008.
 However, the success of recording sessions led Ellis-Bextor and her record label at the time, Fascination Records, to change their plans and record a full studio album instead.
 The album's lead single, "Heartbreak (Make Me a Dancer)", a collaboration with the Freemasons, was released in June 2009, before a second single, "Can't Fight This Feeling", a collaboration with Junior Caldera, was released in February 2010.
 The album's third single, "Bittersweet", was released in May 2010, and was the first single from the album to feature only Ellis-Bextor.
-The album's fourth single, "Not Giving Up on Love", a collaboration with Armin van Buuren, was released in August 2010.
+The album's fourth single, "Not Giving Up on Love", a collaboration with Armin van Buuren, was released in August 2010 and was also included on Buuren's album, Mirage.
 Following the release of these four singles, Ellis-Bextor parted ways with Fascination, leaving the future of the album hanging in the balance.
 However, Ellis-Bextor soon announced plans to release the album on her own label, EBGBs, which she had set up in 2002 with her father, Robin Bextor.

 The album's title, Make a Scene, was announced in January 2011, despite rumours the album would be named Cut Straight to the Heart, after the final track on the album.
 This was rather unexpected as Ellis-Bextor had previously criticised title tracks.
-On 11 April 2011, "Off & On" was released as the album's fifth single overall, exclusively in Russia, before the album was released a week later on 18 April.
+Later on, "Off & On" had received airplay on NRJ and Europe Plus exclusively in Russia.
 On 5 June, "Starlight" was released as the album's sixth single overall, exclusively in the United Kingdom, before the album was released a week later on 12 June.
 In 2012 "Revolution" was released as the album's seventh and final single overall but, unlike the majority of the singles, it was an international release.